HS-IRBs News - June 2011

 Important: Using Preview Final DocumentsA new activity - called Preview Final Documents - is now available in ARROW.
 Preview Final Documents generates a PDF preview of what uploaded consent and assent documents will look like after they have been approved and stamped in ARROW.
 This allows study teams to check the documents for any formatting errors before those documents are formally stamped in ARROW.
 This is important because the only way to correct a formatting error in a consent document after it is approved in ARROW is to submit an expedited change of protocol.
 Note that formatting errors are a result of coding differences between Microsoft Word and Adobe PDF, and not generated by ARROW itself.

-Instructions and additional information on the Preview Final Documents activity is now posted on the ARROW page of the HS-IRBs website: Using the Preview Final Documents Activity in ARROW .
+Instructions and additional information on the Preview Final Documents activity is now posted on the ARROW page of the HS-IRBs website: [Link for document 18856 is unavailable at this time] .
 Please note that after August 1, 2011, study teams that do not use the Preview Final Documents activity may incur IRB fees if an expedited change of protocol is required to fix a formatting error in an approved consent document.

 HS-IRBs Guidance Now Searchable!The Policy and Guidance page of the HS-IRBs website has been migrated to the new platform.
 This means that HS-IRBs guidance documents are now searchable.
 We hope that this will make guidance documents more accessible and useful for study teams.
 The main search engine on the website searches by keywords, so please use the advanced search function to search the full text of guidance documents.